 Lund has a long history of promoting and developing new ideas and businesses.
 The University has several strong innovation environments and collaborates extensively with universities and colleges, industry and public stakeholders.

-Research and education in innovation and entrepreneurship
+Research and education in entrepreneurship and innovation

-Sten K. Johnson Center for Entrepreneurship
+The Sten K. Johnson Centre for Entrepreneurship